|

 mistake.
 The very worst that will happen is you may suffer some mild

+embarrassment.
 A couple years ago, in a particularly high pressure situation at an

 orchestral concert (which I am generally not nervous about), I stood up to